 Lupus is notoriously difficult to diagnose, as its symptoms can mimic those of various other conditions.
 More than 16,000 Americans a year will develop lupus, and more than 2 million Americans currently have some form of the disease, according to the Lupus Foundation of America.
 There is currently no cure.

+Living with lupus is a tremendous challenge, mainly due to the unpredictable nature of the disease.
 Our goal at the Lupus Center is to provide all the support you need to manage your symptoms and reduce the impact the disease has on your quality of life.
 Our world-renowned specialists have years of experience researching, developing, and providing the most effective treatments.
 At the Lupus Center we understand that as the severity and number of symptoms vary greatly, so must your care.

-Multidisciplinary Support at a World-class Medical Center
+Multidisciplinary Support at a World-Class Medical Center

 Research and Clinical Trials